01:146:245 FUNDAMENTALS OF NEUROBIOLOGY

 3. Use scientific reasoning to evaluate the potential for current research and new discoveries to improve our understanding of the nervous system and its relevance to human health and to our society.

-The course makes use of Sakai, which is a password protected site that is used to post lecture notes, grades and supplementary information.
+The course makes use of Canvas, which is a password protected site that is used to post lecture notes, grades and supplementary information.

 Exams, Assignments, and Grading Policy